Considering Residencies

 Katakuchi spouted bowl by Yasushi Mizuno

 The katakuchi is my favorite of the two, though.
-The curve from the bowl to the spout flows beautifully, but there's also a pleasant awkwardness to the proportions that, to me, makes the piece even more likable.
-I love the texture and the color; the slip on the outside is a dream to hold in your hands.
+The curve from the bowl to the spout flows beautifully, but there’s an awkwardness to the proportions that makes the piece even more likable.
+The texture of the slip on the outside is a dream.

 Katakuchi spouted bowl by Yasushi Mizuno